shakibbinkabir/Project-DS-Wireframe/README.md

-# Project DS - CoDesk Wireframing
+# Project DS - Wireframing

 Welcome to **Project DS**, a comprehensive wireframing solution for CoWorking Space company.
 This repository contains the wireframe designs developed using **draw.io**.
 The wireframes aim to outline the structure and flow of the project, including both the frontend and backend aspects, as well as data linking, API, and algorithms.